christopherruano/SudokuOCR/README.md

 python batch_production.py age_tables/ --results results/ --workers 4
 ```

+## What this unlocks

+The Indian Census is the most detailed demographic record of the colonial era — population by age, sex, marital status, religion, and caste for every district, every decade, from 1872 to 1941.
+Researchers have cited aggregate totals for over a century, but the district-level age breakdowns have been trapped in scans that no tool could read accurately enough to trust.

+SudokuOCR makes this data machine-readable for the first time.
+At ~$0.08 per table and ~2 seconds of compute, the entire corpus is within reach — unlocking granular demographic analysis across 70 years of Indian history that was previously only accessible through months of manual transcription.

-## The Broader Principle
+## The broader principle

-SudokuOCR demonstrates a general pattern: **AI + verifiable constraints = reliable AI**.

-Use AI for the hard part (perception).
+**AI + verifiable constraints = reliable AI.** Use AI for the hard part (perception).
 Use math for the easy part (verification).
 Let verification guide correction.
 The constraints don't need to directly check whether a "3" looks like an "8" — they just need to be violated when the digit is wrong and satisfied when it's right.

-This is the same principle behind test-driven code generation, proof-carrying code, and simulation-verified scientific predictions.
+This pattern generalizes: test-driven code generation, proof-carrying code, simulation-verified scientific predictions.
+Anywhere the output has structure that can be checked, you can build a system that knows when it's wrong.